How to Move an Image to the Front or Back in Google Docs

 Preparing your document

-Note: For practicing the process of moving an image to the front or back, you might want to insert more than one image or make sure the image overlaps some text.
+For practicing this feature, consider adding more than one image or make sure your image overlaps some text.

 how to put text in front of image in google docs